DJ Reset

 DJ Reset is a Los Angeles based record producer and mashup musician, best known for his work with Beck, Jay Z, Pharrell Williams, and Janet Jackson.
-The New York Post has called DJ Reset "miraculous".
-His work has also been featured in Rolling Stone, Entertainment Weekly, People, Popular Science, The New Yorker, The New York Times, The New York Times Magazine, The Washington Post, Q Magazine, Mixmag, Billboard, Wired and The Village Voice.
+His work has been featured in Rolling Stone, Entertainment Weekly, People, Popular Science, The New Yorker, The New York Times, The New York Times Magazine, The Washington Post, Q Magazine, Mixmag, Billboard, Wired and The Village Voice.
 DJ Reset has performed guest DJ sets on 106.7 FM KROQ (Los Angeles), 89.9 FM KCRW (Los Angeles), 104.9 FM XFM (London), 102.3 FM OUI FM (Paris), and Sirius Satellite Radio.
 He has opened for numerous electronic and hip-hop acts including The Chemical Brothers, Fatboy Slim, The Prodigy, Ja Rule, Chingy, Fabolous and 112.

 DJ Reset created an original score for an episode of the TV show Biography (A&E Networks).
 His music has also been featured on 90210 (CW), Made (MTV), and others.